Filmmaking Tools & Gears to make an Independent Film on a Budget

 After reading this article, I hope I hope you can start your filmmaking process using the right tools and equipment or make an independent short film ready for distribution.

-Choosing the right kind of equipment is very important to make sure of the best experience during the production of a film.
+Choosing the right kind of equipment, including an external hard drive for storage and backup, is very important to make sure of the best experience during the production of a film.

 1. Screenwriting software

-Being a filmmaker, you should have thorough knowledge about screenwriting, and a screenwriting software can help you in the process of writing a screenplay.
+Being a filmmaker, you should have a thorough knowledge of screenwriting, and screenwriting software can help you in the process of writing a screenplay.
+Tools like Adobe Premiere Pro are also essential for editing and post-production processes.

 Celtx and Final Draft are the most preferred by screenwriters.
 However, I have also used Kit Scenarist and it has all the features you need to start writing and formatting your screenplay.